808-cowbell/my-dotfiles/README.md

 ``xorg.conf.d`` goes to ``/etc/X11/``.

-``tile-wallpaper.sh`` can be placed anywhere, but make sure that wpg is configured to not set a wallpaper and call ``tile-wallpaper.sh`` from the directory it's placed in.
+``tile-wallpaper.sh`` can be placed anywhere, but read the instructions at the top of the script first.

 Other files and folders go to ``~/.config/``.